joelouthan/Theologicus/src/genesis/genesis10.md

 ### Lineage not of power, nor royalty, nor wealth but one of faith

->Hebrews 11:1-2 (CSB) Now faith is the reality of what is hoped for, the proof of what is not seen.
+>Hebrews 11:1-2 Now faith is the reality of what is hoped for, the proof of what is not seen.
 For by this our ancestors were approved.

->Galatians 2:20 (CSB) I have been crucified with Christ, and I no longer live, but Christ lives in me.
+>Galatians 2:20 I have been crucified with Christ, and I no longer live, but Christ lives in me.
 The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.

 Not upon the strength of our faith but based on the strength of the Almighty God

->Ephesians 2:8-9 (CSB) For you are saved by grace through faith, and this is not from yourselves; it is God’s gift— not from works, so that no one can boast.
+>Ephesians 2:8-9 For you are saved by grace through faith, and this is not from yourselves; it is God’s gift— not from works, so that no one can boast.

 What is God's gift?
 Salvation, grace, faith?
 The answer is yes--all three.